textX/textX/docs/grammar.rst

 Assignments
 ^^^^^^^^^^^

-Assignment is used for meta-model deduction.
+Assignment is used as a part of the meta-model deduction process.
 Each assignment will result in an attribute of the meta-class created by the rule.

 Each assignment consists of LHS (left-hand side) and RHS (right-hand side).
-The LHS is always a name of the meta-class attribute while the RHS can be a reference to other rule (either a match or link reference) or a direct match (string or regex match).
+The LHS is always a name of the meta-class attribute while the RHS can be a reference to other rule (either a match or link reference) or a simple match (string or regex match).
 For example::

   Person: